sictransit/core8/README.md

 This is my first attempt to write an emulator.
 Ever!
 It is work-in-progress and might even be finished eventually.

 The emulator is stable enough to boot OS/8 and run [TINT8](https://github.com/PontusPih/TINT8), the PDP-8 version of a popular tile-matching puzzle video game.
+You can even play ADVENT (Colossal Cave) on it.

 Have fun!

-# TDD - MAINDEC
+# Test-driven development - MAINDEC

 The following MAINDEC diagnostics have been tested and run successfully.

 In fact that's how I implemented the emulator.
 Run the tests, fix the code, ...
 Loop until the emulator passes for a real machine.

  * `MAINDEC-8E-D0AB-PB`: Instruction Test Part 1
  * `MAINDEC-8E-D0BB-PB`: Instruction Test Part 2
  * `MAINDEC-8E-D0CC-PB`: Adder Test